Wageningen University & Research: Academic profile

-BSc programmes
+BSc programs

-The university offers 19 BSc programmes (2018-2019).
-For some BSc programmes, the language of instruction is English.
-Other programmes teach in both Dutch and English.
-The programmes start each year in September, last three years, and consist of 180 ECTS credits.
-The programmes are in the field of economy and society, health, life sciences and technology, nature and environment, animals and plants.
+The university offers 19 BSc programs (2018–2019).
+For some BSc programs, the language of instruction is English.
+Other programs teach in both Dutch and English.
+The programs start each year in September, last three years, and consist of 180 ECTS credits.
+The programs are in the field of economy and society, health, life sciences and technology, nature and environment, animals and plants.

-MSc programmes
+MSc programs

-Wageningen University offers 36 different MSc programmes (2017-2018) and two online masters programs.
-The language of instruction for all Master's programmes is English.
-The programmes start each year in September, they last two years, and consist of 120 ECTS credits.
-Most programmes offer various specializations and possibilities for majors.
+Wageningen University offers 36 different MSc programs (2017–2018) and two online masters programs.
+Although formally the same MSc program, from 2022 onwards the Master of Management Economic and Consumer studies program was offered as 5 independent MSc tracks (Sustainable Business Innovations, Sustainable Supply Chain Analytics, Consumer Studies, Economics of Sustainability, Governance of Sustainability Transformations).
+The language of instruction for all Master's programs is English.
+The programs start each year in September, they last two years, and consist of 120 ECTS credits.
+Most programs offer various specializations and possibilities for majors, as well as full or partial premaster tracks for candidates not fulfilling all entry requirements.

-PhD programme
+PhD program

-The PhD programme is a four-year programme which consists of a research component (conducting research under supervision and writing a thesis) and a smaller education component (up to 10 percent of the total PhD time).
-To apply for a PhD position, the applicant must contact one of the six Graduate Schools of Wageningen University.
-In order to guarantee adequate supervision, the research subject must fit in the research programme of a Graduate School.
+The regular PhD program is a four-year program during which PhD candidates are appointed as junior researcher in the universities, building up unemployment and retirement benefits.
+Such fully paid PhD candidates on a four-year contract can be asked to perform teaching tasks for a maximum of 10% of their time as part of their appointment.
+Candidates supported by specific grants (usually bestowed upon the candidate by an (international) organisation), or doing PhD next to a regular job can also enrol.
+In these cases a tailored timeline will be agreed upon.
+The program consists of a research component (conducting research under supervision and writing a thesis) and a smaller education component (30 ECTS or half a year of course load with conference presentations, and some management and teaching tasks can be listed as learning activity).